nanum-jeon/nanum-jeon.github.io/_pages/about.md

 </a>
     <div id="news-2023" class="news-content hidden">
       <ul>
-        <li>June 2023: I organized  SICSS (Summer Institute in Computational Social Science)-UCLA with a focus on causal inference </li>
+        <li> <b>June 2023:</b> I had the privilege of organizing SICSS-UCLA (Summer Institute in Computational Social Science) with a focus on causal inference.
+It was an inspiring experience to connect with scholars passionate about leveraging computational methods for social science research.
+Learn more about SICSS here: <a href="https://sicss.io">https://sicss.io</a>.</li>
       </ul>
     </div>
   </li>